Insurance Appeals

 UHC Community Plan (Medicaid): State-Specific, RA-Based Windows

-Because the underlying state contract governs, confirm the exact corrected-claim window in your state-specific UHC Community Plan provider manual before assuming either the 180-day commercial default or another state's published window applies.
+Because the underlying state contract governs, confirm the exact corrected-claim window in your state-specific UHC Community Plan provider manual before assuming either the commonly-cited 180-day commercial figure or another state's published window applies.
 For the full UHC Community Plan Medicaid appeal process — including the two-step reconsideration and appeal sequence and state fair hearing rights — see the UHC Community Plan Medicaid appeal guide.

 UMR: Why the Self-Funded TPA Diverges from Fully-Insured UHC